 LEGAL BASIS FOR PROCESSING

-‘Do Not Track’ Signals – some web browsers may send out ‘do not track’ signals.
-But there is no industry standard currently in place as to what websites and other online services should do on receipt of such signals.
-Should such a standard be developed, Paysafe will re-visit its notice, but currently takes no action on receipt of such signals.
+Some web browsers may send out “do not track” signals.
+However, there is no industry standard currently in place as to what websites and other online services should do on receipt of such signals.
+Should such a standard be developed, we will re-visit our policy, but currently we take no action on receipt of such signals.

 CHANGES TO OUR PRIVACY NOTICE

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
-If you follow such a link, please note that these websites have their own privacy and cookies policies and Paysafe does not accept any responsibility or liability for these third party websites.
+If you follow such a link, please note that these websites have their own privacy and cookies policies and Paysafe does not accept any responsibility or liability for these third-party websites.

 This notice is global in scope, but is not intended to override any legal rights or prohibitions in any territory where such rights or prohibitions prevail.
 In such event, the rights and obligations set out in this notice will apply, subject only to amendment under any applicable local law having precedence.